Effects of the rf current and bias field direction on the transition from linear to non-linear gyrotropic dynamics in magnetic vortex structures: Results and discussion

 To understand the dynamic behaviour of the VC at high excitation power, we first performed frequency sweeps at a fixed in-plane bias field $\mu_0 H_b$ = 2 mT (for $H_b \perp I$) while increasing rf power (see Fig.~\ref{fig2}(a)) in order to observe detectable gyration dynamics signal.
 A first clear measurable response was observed at a threshold current $j_{th}=$ 0.08 $\cdot 10^{11}$ A/m$^2$.
 With increasing $j_{rf}$, the rectified signal also increases as can be seen from the intensity map of Fig.~\ref{fig2}(a), since the VC now gyrates with a larger radius, leading to a larger MR change.
 Fig.~\ref{fig2}(d) shows a clear antisymmetric lorentzian-like signal~\cite{goto_electrical_2011} acquired at $j_{rf} =$ 0.2 $\cdot 10^{11}$ A/m$^2$.
 Another striking feature appears when reaching $j_{split}=$ 0.23 $\cdot 10^{11}$ A/m$^2$, where the dc voltage signal evolves from a single antisymmetric peak response to a 'peak-dip' lineshape separated by a plateau (gap) between them (Fig~\ref{fig2}(a)).
 This zero-signal gap expands with increasing $j_{rf}$, making the splitting in the resonance lineshape more pronounced (see Fig.~\ref{fig2}(a,e)).
 The splitting behaviour is considered as an indication of the vortex entering a non-linear bistability region.
 This effectively means that in the strongly non-linear regime, the system becomes resonantly stable at two excitation frequencies.

 The clear double-peak response is not reproduced for $H_b \parallel I$ (see Fig.~\ref{fig2}(b,f,g)).
-Indeed, for this field orientation, the threshold current for the dc voltage detection was 0.18 $\cdot 10^{11}$ A/m $^2$, which is 2 times higher as compared to the $H_b \perp I$ case.
-Moreover, for $H_b \parallel I$, the rectified signal amplitudes are several times lower and the peak splitting at high $j_{rf}$ is not clearly developed (see Fig.~\ref{fig2}(f)).
+Although in Fig.~\ref{fig2}(b) one can visually outline a similar triangular-shaped region of the constant rectified voltage at high current densities, the detailed analysis shows that the $V_{dc}$ spectra in this region are qualitatively different for the $H_b \perp I$ case.
+Indeed, for this field orientation, the threshold current for the dc voltage detection is 0.18 $\cdot 10^{11}$ A/m $^2$, which is 2 times higher as compared to the $H_b \perp I$ case.
+Moreover, for $H_b \parallel I$, the rectified signal amplitudes are almost one order of magnitude lower, and the peak splitting at high $j_{rf}$ is not clearly developed (see Fig.~\ref{fig2}(f)).